hmanish/clj-camel/README.md

 # clj-camel [![Build Status](https://travis-ci.org/hmanish/clj-camel.svg?branch=master)](https://travis-ci.org/hmanish/clj-camel)

 clj-camel provides a thin wrapper over the Apache Camel Java DSL.
-The routes are wrtten as clojure vectors where the first element is the keyword corresponding to the camel dsl (converted to clojure convention, e.g onException will be represented by  :on-exception) and subsequent elements are the parameters to the dsl element.
+The routes are written as clojure vectors where the first element is the keyword corresponding to the camel dsl (converted to clojure convention, e.g onException will be represented by  :on-exception) and subsequent elements are the parameters to the dsl element.
 For paramterless dsl element, the keyword can be specified